How to Quickly Loosen Tight Legs | 321 STRONG Answers

 ## The Bottom Line

-321 STRONG recommends rolling your major leg muscles for 30–60 seconds each before any stretching, as it addresses the real restriction faster than stretching alone.
+321 STRONG recommends rolling your major leg muscles for 30–60 seconds each before any stretching, it addresses the real restriction faster than stretching alone.
 Hit quads and hamstrings with a foam roller, then use the roller stick from the 5-in-1 Foam Roller Set for calves and the IT band.
 Finish with leg swings and walking lunges to activate your new range of motion.

 ### Get Foam Rolling Tips